vaibhav-developer/Busplus-Android-Application/README.md

 ### How it works?
 ![](images/hiw.png)

-- First Bus driver will start sharing location of this smartphone with current odometer reading !
+- First Bus driver will start sharing location of his smartphone with current odometer reading !
   ( The Driver device send continous location update from gps, network etc. )

 - This location data will get saved in firebase realtime database